noelbolando/sir-infection-multi/README.md

 # Multi-Infectious Virus - SIR Model #
-This project explores how multiple viruses spread over various susceptible populations.

-As assumption I make with this model:
-We have two distinct susceptible states, two distinct infection states, and two possible recovery states.

-This project investigates how different suceptible populations respond to salient infections.
-One population is more susceptible to one disease than another and vice versa.
+Wandering through a land of the walking dead.
+Don't mind me as I weep for what seems lost.
+May we recall ourselves again.

+This project explores how two viral infections spread over a susceptible population.
+It investigates how different susceptible populations respond to salient infections relative to the salience landscape of that population.
+This project was inspired by my curiosity wrapped up in a simple question: how does propoganda infect a population?

-Note that this model does not explicitly look at any specific infectious disease spread although analogous parallels may be drawn between the two (patterns, amiright?)
+Note that this model does not explicitly look at any specific political ideologies, infectious diseases, religious groups, or otherwise pressumtive ideation.
+Such a claim would be a dishonor to the complexity of human behavior, socioeconomics, and epidimeology.
+However, analogous parallels may be drawn between this model and other patterns in society.
 An example of such a spread is analagous to how information propogates through populations based on an emotional appeal to political ideology.
+Aka: propoganda infection.

 ## Project Details ##
 As you'll see, there are three files in this repo: